 What is better than an owner seeing a “for sale” sign?
 A “sold” sign.
 What I came up with was a way for owners to not just see “sold” signs on the street, they would also see them online whenever they opened their phone or laptop.

 The first step you need to do is get a designer to create your Google display banners.
 You will note that they are not the same dimensions as your regular signs so you will need to get a bit creative.
 Use a real home you have sold in the background for authenticity.

 Once you have created all the banners, you will need to set up a Google ads account if you do not have one already.
 It isn’t difficult to do; you can do it in an afternoon, no dramas.
 If you do have any trouble, I suggest you do a Google ads course.
 There are plenty on Udemy.com.

 In Google Ads, create a new campaign and select Display Ads.
 Then you will need to pick your target.
 This is actually pretty obvious so let’s not overcomplicate it.
 Who do you want to see your signs?
 The answer is: everyone.

+Are people seeing you and your signs everywhere?
 There are a few rules you need to be clear of when it comes to Google.
 It will tell you if you have an error and why.
-The main one is that it needs to know that it is your company so it expects to see a logo somewhere.
+The main one is that it needs to know that it is your company, so it expects to see a logo somewhere.
 Also, the destination must match the image.
-So if you’re advertising sold properties, let it land on the sold section of your website.
+So, if you’re advertising sold properties, let it land on the sold section of your website.

 Once you’ve got everything set up – and set a budget – your banners will start to appear all over the web.
 You will have your signs, your billboards, in front of hundreds or thousands of new eyeballs.